SkygearIO/features/README.md

 - For Meta Feature issues:
   - Add `meta` label if an issue is about multiple features
 - For Feature issues:
-  - Add the appropriate `workflow/` labels, usually it is `workflow/discussion` if a design specification have not been agreed.
   - Add the appropriate `area/` labels for which components it is related with.
   - Add `attn/Portal` if the feature include changes from Skygear.io portal, and require UI/UX design.

 For the workflow labels, here are the meaning:

-- `workflow/discussion` - When this issue's design specification require further discussion.
+- `workflow/spec-needed` - When someone is working on the design specification
-- `workflow/WIP` - When someone is actively working on the spec/code/doc.
+- `workflow/spec-review-needed` - When this issue design specification is under review
 - `workflow/design-complete` - When the design specification have been approved.
+- `workflow/WIP` - When someone is actively working on the code.
 - `workflow/code-complete` - When all PR have been merged.
 - `workflow/guides-complete` - When all guides PR have been merged.